aidenhongg/first-neural-network/README.md

 ## How to use:
 There are three modules for users to run.
 #### run_interactive.py
-The most user-friendly.
-Loads the saved model and prints random entries from the testing set.
-Human users can test their prediction accuracy against the machine.
+The most user-friendly - loads the saved model, displays random entries from the testing set, and makes predictions on those entries.
+Human users can test their accuracy against the machine's.
   - If you delete the default saved model, you must train and save a new one using `run_model.py`.
 #### run_model.py
 Instantiates and trains the model.